OctopusDeploy/blog/blog/2020-03/introduction-to-tekton-pipelines/index.md

 The canonical example of a Tekton build pipeline is to compile and push a Docker image, and Tekton supports this use case nicely.
 To demonstrate this functionality we'll build our sample application called RandomQuotes, which is available from [GitHub](https://github.com/OctopusSamples/RandomQuotes-Java).

 We start the pipeline with a pipeline resource.
-Pipeline resources provide a decoupled method of defining inputs into the build process.
+Pipeline resources provide a decoupled method of defining inputs for the build process.

 The first input we need is the Git repository that holds our code.
 Pipeline resources have a number of known types, and here we define a `git` Pipeline resource specifying the URL and branch holding our code: